MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 Brainly - Student Homework AI

-Independent audit of one of the most widely used student-facing AI platforms globally.
-Hundreds of millions of users.
-The audit found the system held 87.5% of the thinking authority across the interaction — and treated a child's distress signal as a request for more content delivery.
+Independent audit of a student-facing AI interaction.
+The audit found the system held 87.5% of the thinking authority across the submitted record and treated a child's distress signal as a request for more content delivery.

 CHILD THINKING AUTHORITY: 12.5%